Healthy Homes Assessment Wellington Central

 Rental Property Home Assessments Wellington Central

-Property rental areas that are affected to Health Homes Standard.
+The areas of rental property that are affected to Health Homes Standard.
 Healthy Homes Standard in Wellington Central include each:

 • Living Room